HTGenomeAnalysisUnit/multiqc_sctk/README.md

 ## Disable the plugin

-Use the `--disable-sctk` flag to disable the plugin execution.
+Use the `--disable_sctk` flag to disable the plugin execution.

 ## File name convention